8ta4/see/DONTREADME.md

 That's why the tool returns the `document.title` and `document.body.innerText` as a single block of text.
 This saves tokens for a large language model.

-> Does an anti-bot challenge page cause `see` to fail?
+> Does an anti-bot challenge page cause `see` to exit with an error?

-No. A challenge page won't cause `see` to fail.
-It's your script's job to check the output and decide what to do.
+No. `see` just sees what's there, and gives you its text.
+It's your script's job to check that output and decide what to do.

 > Does `see` fake mouse movements?